DRIVER-EU/test-bed-design/doc/developers.md

 ![Screenshot displaying the Replay service's GUI interface](img/kafka_replay_service.png)

-## 4.3 Use case: Pre-trial integration testing
+## 4.3 Use case: Pre-Trial integration testing

 The procedure for testing multiple solutions and simulators before an actual Trial with participants is performed, is similar to the procedure for testing a single application.
 It is assumed that the single solutions and simulators have already been successfully integrated with the Test-bed, and all required message schemas are defined.